 I first noticed your name on the artwork of Wizard Video's Space Vampires (a.k.a.
 Astro Zombies), how did you get hooked up with Wizard Video and what was it like working for them?

+Some of the jobs came through outside design firms.
+I can’t really remember the names of them, except The Don Mennell group.
 I did work for Virgin video, VCL, Video Gems, Empire, Universal, API, Imperial Entertainment, Overseas film group, CineTelFilms, Vidmark, Lightning Video, and Magnum Ent, Fox, and others.

 How were the jobs assigned?
 Did they prefer you to conjure up your own artwork based on the title, or did they require you to watch the movie first?